Ayushaggarwal1277/Contact_List_Assignment/README.md

 - **Component separation**: Clear separation of concerns
 - **Accessibility**: Semantic HTML and proper labels
 - **Responsive design**: Mobile-first approach

+## Deployment

+This application is deployed on Vercel and automatically updates with each push to the main branch.

 ## License